GroupLang/Gibbard/README.md

-# GroupLang-non-aws
+# GroupLang

-LLM-powered telegram bot that can interact with groups of humans for varied collaborative activities.
+LLM-powered bot that can interact with groups of humans for varied collaborative activities.
 The current example use case is an agent that can rely on humans as experts in addition to using documents when answering user queries.

 The running version of the bot is currently deployed in LocalStack Lambda and is built using [LangChain](https://python.langchain.com/en/latest/index.html) as an LLM-framework.
 But we are [migrating](#migration)